hphelion/documentation/compute.network-guide.md

 __Use as is or customize__

 You can use the default network to deploy HP Helion Cloud compute virtual servers, or modify the network configuration through the OpenStack Networking API.
-Use the command line or the HP Helion Cloud management console's (MC) easy-to-use interface to customize.
+Use the command line or the HP Helion Public Cloud management console's (MC) easy-to-use interface to customize.

 HP Helion Cloud Networking expands networking capabilities, allowing you to perform many tasks, including: